KWSNick/filmnight/README.md

 * Forgot password form is not styled correctly.

 * Allauth auto emails are not pulling in all the correct details e.g. email address.
+(Rectified by manually adding details to base_message.txt).

 * Minus button allows user to enter -1 into the orderform.
 However the form validation will not allow this to be submitted.